Mathis (automobile): Mathis

-During World War I, Mathis was sent by the German government (Alsace was then part of Germany) to Switzerland to buy tyres and after one of these trips, he went to France and remained there.
+During World War I, Mathis was sent by the German government (Alsace was then part of Germany) to Switzerland to buy tires and after one of these trips, he went to France and remained there.
 After the war, Alsace became part of France and he was able to return to his factory.

 After the war, the firm's production increased quickly and soon became No.4 in France making more than 20,000 cars in 1927.
 Mathis attempted to compete with Citroën.
 The SB model of 1921 was followed by a six-cylinder model (1188 cc) in 1923 and an eight-cylinder in 1925.
 From 1927, Mathis followed a one-model policy.
 MY has a side-valve four-cylinder engine (1.2 L).
 Not surprisingly, the next year saw the Emysix, with a 2288 cc six-cylinder.